b3kt/aviation-api-wrapper/README.md

 ## 🤖 AI-Generated Code Disclosure

-Berikut adalah bagian yang dibantu dengan AI tools dan telah direview/divalidasi:
+Below are the parts assisted by AI tools and have been reviewed/validated:

-### Fully AI-Generated (dengan review):
+### Fully AI-Generated (with review):
 - Boilerplate configuration classes (`WebClientConfiguration`, `CacheConfiguration`)
 - OpenAPI configuration setup
-- Test scaffolding dan mock data setup
+- Test scaffolding and mock data setup
-- Initial project structure dengan Maven dependencies
+- Initial project structure with Maven dependencies

 ### Human-Designed with AI Assistance:
 - Architecture decisions (Clean Architecture + Command Pattern)
 - Resilience patterns implementation
-- Business logic di command handlers
+- Business logic in command handlers
 - Error handling strategies
 - Domain model design

 ### Fully Human-Written:
 - Core business logic
 - Command validation logic
-- Integration dengan aviation API
+- Integration with aviation API
-- Test scenarios dan assertions
+- Test scenarios and assertions
-- Documentation dan README
+- Documentation and README

-**Catatan**: Semua code telah dipahami, ditest, dan divalidasi untuk production readiness.
+**Note**: All code has been understood, tested, and validated for production readiness.

 ---